ignu/eberron2025/content/NPCs/Spyder.md

-Changeling storekeeper at Honest Faces in Middle Dura
+Changeling storekeeper of the Honest Faces cosmetic store in Middle Dura